Water and Wastewater Rates

 Ventura's vital water and wastewater services are completely self-supporting through revenues generated by rates paid by our customers.
 Reliable, clean water is delivered around the clock for daily activities such as bathing, cooking, and outdoor watering.
 Equally important, water sent down the drains of our homes and businesses is collected and cleaned to protect our health and the health of the environment.

 But, did you know that your money also funds a wide range of other less visible expenses?
 Long-term debt payments, planning, environmental compliance, and capital projects including replacement of old pipes and associated facilities are all provided by Ventura Water and paid through our rates.

 Our community is dedicated to protecting our environment and using our resources wisely.
 As a result of legal actions, the City has agreed to collaborate with stakeholders to develop a long-term water reuse program for the wastewater cleaned by the Ventura Water Reclamation Facility that is currently released into the Santa Clara River Estuary.
-The cost of the program will be set through a planning process over the next five years or so, but by the terms of the agreement, is capped at $55 million at today's dollars.
-The Advisory Committee evaluated financial options to fund the program and recommended a separate charge was established during the last rate cycle to fund this program.
+The cost of the program will be set through a planning process over the next three years or so, but by the terms of the agreement, is capped at $55 million at today's dollars.
+In 2012, the Advisory Committee evaluated financial options to fund the program and consequently, a separate charge was established during the last rate cycle to fund this program.
 Customers are encouraged to watch a video and read more information about the agreement as key participants in the next steps.
 Please attend upcoming stakeholder meetings for the Santa Clara River Estuary Special Studies to learn more about this important process as the future of the water reuse program is planned.